seandstewart/bardly/pending/romances/cymbeline/uncut.md

 His war for Britain.

 **QUEEN**
-’Tis not sleepy business;
+'Tis not sleepy business;
-But must be look’d to speedily and strongly.
+But must be look'd to speedily and strongly.

 **CYMBELINE**
 Our expectation that it would be thus
 Hath made us forward.
 But, my gentle queen,
 Where is our daughter?
-She hath not appear’d
+She hath not appear'd
-Before the Roman, nor to us hath tender’d
+Before the Roman, nor to us hath tender'd
 The duty of the day: she looks us like
 A thing more made of malice than of duty:
 We have noted it.
 Call her before us; for